Online dual relationships.

 If they join a group and I join, so be it.
 I do not suggest this as a rule but if they are interested in homelessness and so am I, then I might give them the information about an online group.
 What they do with that web address is up to them.

-Working together on an on-line project sounds like something I would not do until a lot of time had elapsed between them being a client and the project.
+Working together on an online project sounds like something I would not do until a lot of time had elapsed between them being a client and the project.
 If I had a client who was a web designer I would not pull out his file and call him for some help on my website.

-If someone who worked for me got a list of designers and called him, then next session I would need to discuss this with him and we would need to decide if we were going to end therapy or he would not be able to also be working for me.
+If someone who worked with me got a list of designers and called him, then next session I would need to discuss this with him and we would need to decide if we were going to end therapy or he would not be able to also be working for me.

 Can multiple relationships cause a lot of problems?

 Yes having multiple relationships can cause lots of problems.
 I do not let that keep me from writing a blog or teaching classes but I am always looking out for these possible conflicts and avoiding them whenever I can.

 Therapists and clients do run into each other, in the community and on the internet.
 The rules are essentially the same.

 Do not get into a second relationship that will harm the client.
 Do not do things to identify them as clients or to violate their confidentiality and treat you various roles professionally and appropriately.